Return to top

 Best Children’s Omega 3 Supplements

 Fatty acids such as Omega-3’s are one of the key nutrients growing kids need.
-In fact, DHA, one of the Omega-3’s, is found in breast milk and is added to most baby formulas.
+In fact, DHA, one of the Omega-3’s, is found in breast milk and is added to most regular and organic baby formulas.
 This fatty acid is crucial in eye and nervous system health as well as brain development throughout infancy (source).
 As kids get older, they still need omega-3s for healthy development and growth, brain function, and even improving sleep and mood (source).
 For that reason, it’s always a good idea to make sure your child is getting enough healthy fatty acids.
 Here are some of my favorite picks:

 • Nordic Naturals: This fish oil supplement tastes like strawberry, making it a favorite with kids.
 It contains DHA and EPA, improving learning, immune system function, and brain development.
 It is made with 100% wild arctic cod, making it a safe source of Omega-3s.
 Because of this, it is not vegetarian or vegan-friendly, however.